Graduate Program FAQs

 I want to go to med school.
 How can a chemistry degree help me?

 Taking advanced chemistry courses will help you strengthen your science foundation for the MCATs.
-Your research will help you learn how to solve complex problems, too.
-And with Brody School of Medicine right here at ECU, our Chemistry professors have strong ties to medical school faculty, especially through research collaborations on disease causes and treatments that you can be a part of!
+Your research will help you learn how to solve complex problems.
+With Brody School of Medicine right here at ECU, our Chemistry professors have strong ties to medical school faculty, especially through research collaborations on disease causes and treatments that you can be a part of!
 Alumni from our MS program have gone to medical school at UNC, ECU, and elsewhere.

 Do any of your graduates ever go to dental school?